 Individual classes will focus on consequential public policy controversies (cases and readings) in three areas where business has a central role and which present hard questions about the tension between public and private interests:

-1. How the division of power between shareholders, directors and management in corporate governance affects critical issues of diversity, sustainability, the causes and response to the financial crisis of 2008-2009 and the responsibility of a utility (PG&E) for wildfire damage it may have caused.
+1. How the division of power between shareholders, directors and management in corporate governance affects critical issues of diversity and sustainability

-2. Central corporate issues in globalization: corruption, supply chain, climate change, trade and the conflict between a corporation’s ethical standards and national law (i.e. Google in China).
+2. Central corporate issues in globalization: corruption, supply chain, climate change, trade and the conflict between a corporation’s ethical standards and national law.

-3. Emerging issues in the regulation of big tech: antitrust (Google); the tension between protecting consumer privacy through encryption and protecting national security through access to iPhones (Apple); the propriety of pushing against legal boundaries to create new markets/business (Uber); the vexing issues of regulating the biggest social media platform and different forms of speech on social media---hate, political, fake news etc (Facebook).
+3. Emerging issues in the regulation of big tech: antitrust (Google and Amazon); the tension between protecting consumer privacy through encryption and protecting national security through access to iPhones (Apple); the vexing issues of regulating the biggest social media platforms and different forms of speech on social media---hate, political, fake news etc (Facebook).

 The course thus invites students to put themselves in the position of business leaders and to explore the tension between the private interest and the public interest – and to consider different meanings of, and approaches to, the concept of corporate citizenship.
-The three instructors have had extensive private sector experience in addition to their academic careers: Cavanaugh (the Conference Board); Haigh (AT&T); Heineman (GE).
-In addition, we will have distinguished guest lecturers from the Business School whose core work is on business in society issues: Rebecca Henderson (climate change) and Lynn Paine (PG&E).
+The instructors have had extensive private sector experience in addition to their academic careers: Haigh (AT&T); Nelson (UN Guiding Principles and Board membership).
+In addition, we will have selected guest speakers (e.g., Ben Heineman, HLS Professor and former General Counsel of GE and head of Public Affairs).